Recurse-ML/docs/docs/rml-cli/overview/what-is-rml.md

 RML is useful in a wide range of development workflows.
 Whether you're making small tweaks to a file or working on a larger feature branch, RML provides a quick way to check your changes for potential bugs before committing them.
 It works especially well as a last-minute safeguard before pushing code or opening a pull request.

 RML is not intended to replace full-code static analyzers.
-Instead, it complements them by focusing on the most recent changes, offering fast and relevant feedback during active development.
+Instead, it complements them by focusing on the most recent changes, to offer fast and relevant feedback during development.